Growing plants in coin bag

 For more information, see CRA’s website on prescribed interest rates.

 1. Consider paying reasonable salaries to family members before year end.
-Reasonable salaries can be deducted by you and taxable to them at possibly lower rates.
+Reasonable salaries can be deducted by your business and will be taxable to them at possibly lower rates.

 4. Consider gifting funds or making interest-free loans to your spouse or an adult child to contribute to the Tax-Free Savings Account.